Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 ## Testing

 ### Testing User Stories

-1. User Story 1 - As a fan/potential fan, I want to learn about the latest band-related news such as announcements of new music and tour dates.
+#### 1. User Story 1 - As a fan/potential fan, I want to learn about the latest band-related news such as announcements of new music and tour dates.

-  Test: View latest news
+#####   Test 1: View latest news

    i.
 Go to the Home/Index Page
    ii.
-Scroll down to the "Latest News" section iii.
-Click on one of the news stories photos or "Read more" links in order to be redirected to the original article. iv.
+Scroll down to the "Latest News" section.
+   iii.
+Click on one of the news stories photos or "Read more" links in order to be redirected to the original article.
+   iv.
 Click on one of the other links associated with the stories to book tickets to shows or go to the music player.

-2. User Story 2 - As a fan/potential fan, I want to be able to listen to the band's new music and have access to their back catalogue.

-  Test: Listen to Pixies music
+#####   Test 2: Sign up to mailing list

    i.
-Click on the "Listen" tab in the header. ii.
-Navigate to one of the Pixies albums on the page. iii.
-Click on the play button on the album to play 30 second snippets of each song or log in to Spotify to avail of the full tracks. iv.
-Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.

-3. User Story 3 - As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
-I also want to see photos from their instagram feeds and latest shows.
-  i.
+Scroll down to the footer on any of the pages and locate the mailing list sign up form.
    ii.
+Verify that an error message appears when an empty field is submitted.
    iii.
-  iv.
+Verify that an error message appears when no email address is present.

-4. User Story 4 - As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to book tickets from the website.
+#### 2. User Story 2 - As a fan/potential fan, I want to be able to listen to the band's new music and have access to their back catalogue.

+#####  Test: Listen to audio tracks

    i.
+Click on the "Listen" tab in the header.
    ii.
+Navigate to one of the Pixies albums on the page.
    iii.
+Click on the play button on the album to play 30 second snippets of each song or log in to Spotify to avail of the full tracks.
    iv.
+Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.

-5. User Story 5 - As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.
+#### 3. User Story 3 - As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
+I also want to see photos from their instagram feeds and latest shows.

+##### Test: Watch video content

    i.
+Click on the "Watch" tab in the header.
    ii.
-  iii.
-  iv.
+Scroll down to the videos.
+Play, pause, full screen and adjust volume on embedded players.

-6. User Story 6 - As a fan/potential fan/booker, I want to be able to access the band's social media pages in order to view their media and to see the kind of fan numbers their content generates.
+#### 4. User Story 4 - As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to buy tickets to those shows.

+##### Test: View tour dates and book tickets.

    i.
+Click on the "Tour" tab in the header or access from one of the links in the "Latest News" section on the index page.
    ii.
-  iii.
-  iv.
+Scroll through the tour dates and click on one of the "Book" buttons to verify it takes you to a site that enables you to books tickets for that venue.

+#### 5. User Story 5 - As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.

+##### Test: Enquire about booking the band

+   i.
+Navigate to the "Contact" page by clicking on the tab in the header. ii.
+Enter your name, email and query into the respective fields.
+Verify the form will not allow you to submit without all the fields correctly filled out and that the email address field is valid.

 ## Deployment
 The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHun where you can access it here: